NTT123/pax/README.md

 ## Modules<a id="modules"></a>

-At the moment, Pax includes:
+At the moment, PAX includes:

 * ``pax.nn.Embed``,
 * ``pax.nn.Linear``,